-Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored
+How to earn three free nights with the Marriott Boundless credit card | CNN Underscored

 Stacking up the Marriott Boundless card against our benchmark

-CNN Underscored uses the Citi Double Cash Card as our “benchmark” credit card.
+CNN Underscored uses the Citi® Double Cash Card as our “benchmark” credit card.
 That doesn’t mean it’s the best credit card on the market — rather, it means we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.

 Here’s how the Marriott Boundless card scores against our benchmark.
 The features of each card in the below chart are colored in green, red or white.
 Green indicates a card feature that’s better than our benchmark, red indicates the feature is worse than our benchmark and white indicates the feature is either equivalent or cannot be directly compared to our benchmark.

-The chart above shows how the Marriott Boundless card definitely comes out ahead in some categories, but it also shows just how difficult it can be to compare travel credit cards to cash back credit cards.
+The chart above demonstrates how the Marriott Boundless card definitely comes out ahead in some categories, but it also shows just how difficult it can be to compare travel credit cards to cash back credit cards.
 Not only do different types of rewards have their own unique qualities, but some perks like elite status can be worth more to some people than others.

-Just keep in mind that the Marriott Boundless card is geared toward people who want to earn hotel rewards and stay with Marriott brands.
+Just keep in mind that the Marriott Boundless is geared toward people who want to earn hotel rewards and stay with Marriott brands.
 If you prefer to earn more flexible rewards or basic cash back for all your spending, then you’ll want to consider a different rewards credit card.

-Related: Use these travel credit cards to plan a post-pandemic trip in 2021.

 Other credit cards similar to the Marriott Boundless card

-On the other hand, if you want a lot more benefits when you travel, you can also look at the Marriott Bonvoy Brilliant™ American Express® Card.
-This card currently offers new card members 75,000 bonus points after you spend $5,000 in purchases within three months of opening the account, as well as up to $200 in statement credits for eligible purchases at US restaurants during the first six months.
+On the other hand, if you want lots of benefits when you travel, you can also look at the Marriott Bonvoy Brilliant™ American Express® Card.
+This card currently offers new card members 75,000 bonus points after you spend $3,000 in purchases within three months of opening the account, plus up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of card membership.

 You’ll pay a $450 annual fee for this card (see rates and fees), but you’ll get perks like up to $300 in annual statement credits for eligible purchases at Marriott Bonvoy hotels. up to $100 in credits for a Global Entry or TSA PreCheck membership, a Priority Pass Select airport lounge membership and more.
-This luxury travel credit card also gives you automatic Gold Elite status with Marriott.
+This luxury travel credit card also gives you automatic Gold elite status with Marriott.

-Related: Earn 75,000 bonus points and up to $200 in credits with these Marriott credit cards.

-Also, keep in mind that Chase credit cards like the Chase Sapphire Preferred Card and Chase Sapphire Reserve can help you earn rewards for Marriott stays.
+Also, keep in mind that Chase credit cards like the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® can help you earn rewards for Marriott stays.
 Since Marriott is a Chase Ultimate Rewards transfer partner, you can transfer Chase points at any time to your Marriott account at a 1-to-1 ratio.

-Should you get the Marriott Bonvoy Boundless Credit Card?
+Should you get the Marriott Bonvoy Boundless credit card?

 It never hurts to compare all the best rewards credit cards before you apply, and to think about what credit card benefits and features would be most useful to you.
 If you don’t travel much, or if Marriott isn’t your usual hotel chain, this card probably isn’t right for you.
 You’ll be better off looking at other credit cards with different perks, or perhaps even a credit card that earns cash back.